benyue1978/fun-withus-ragspace/README.md

 - **🗄️ Supabase Database**: Persistent storage with PostgreSQL and real-time capabilities
 - **⚙️ Configurable Crawlers**: Environment-based configuration for all crawlers
 - **🚀 Easy Deployment**: One-click deployment to Render, Railway, or Hugging Face Spaces
+- **🔍 Document Source Attribution**: Clickable source links that take you directly to the original documents

 ## 🎯 Use Cases